MouseLand/cellpose/README.md

 pip install cellpose
 ~~~~

 Alternatively you can use the included environment file (if you'd like a cellpose-specific environment).
-This is **recommended** - if you have problems with the pip please follow these instructions:
+This is **recommended** if you have problems with the pip.
+Please follow these instructions:

 1. Download the [`environment.yml`](https://github.com/MouseLand/cellpose/blob/master/environment.yml) file from the repository.
 You can do this by cloning the repository, or copy-pasting the text from the file into a text document on your local computer.
 2. Open an anaconda prompt / command prompt with `conda` for **python 3** in the path